 Due to its structure and our inability to absorb it, fiber passes through our digestive system unabsorbed by digestive enzymes within the stomach, taking with it toxins, waste, fat and cholesterol particles out of the gut.
 In the process, it helps improve our heart health, makes us feel full, and, of course, helps with digestion and detoxification.

 There are actually two different kinds of dietary fiber: insoluble and soluble.
 We need both kinds, which are present in almost all whole foods that are carbohydrates, but what’s the difference between the two?

-- Insoluble fiber tends to speed up digestion by adding bulk to stool (basically helping relieve constipation and allowing you to poop).
+- Insoluble fiber tends to speed up digestion by adding bulk to stool (basically helping relieve constipation).
 Insoluble fiber is found in many whole grains like brown rice, barley and bulgur, plus most vegetables, including root veggies, broccoli, cucumbers, carrots, green beans and zucchini.

 Do you need to worry much about which type of high-fiber foods you’re getting?
 Not really — just make sure to eat a high-fiber diet with a variety of different whole fibrous foods to make sure you cover your bases for both.

 Unless you’re looking to improve a specific health condition, like constipation or high cholesterol, for example, you shouldn’t have a problem getting enough of both kinds if you eat plenty of vegetables, fruits, nuts, seeds and beans.

 - Split Peas — 1 cup cooked: 16.3 grams

 - Lentils — 1 cup cooked: 15.6 grams

 - Black Beans — 1 cup cooked: 15 grams